Demas Akpore: Political career

 During his university days at Ibadan, Akpore developed an interest in politics and became an active unionist and student leader.
-He later joined the National Council of Nigeria and the Cameroons (NCNC) and quickly rose through the ranks to become the leader of the party's youth wing, demonstrating his passion for political leadership and community engagement.
+He later joined the National Council of Nigeria and the Cameroons (NCNC) and quickly rose through the ranks to become the leader of the party's youth wing.

-He was a member of the Zikist National Party Vanguard and the Midwest Democratic Front in 1963, actively participating in the political landscape of the time.
+He was a member of the Zikist National Party Vanguard and the Midwest Democratic Front in 1963.

 Akpore collaborated closely with Chief Dennis Osadebay to advocate for the establishment of the Midwest Region, an effort that succeeded in 1963.
 He then redirected his enthusiasm to championing the creation of Delta State.
-Although he was hospitalised in the United States at the time, he was overjoyed to learn of the realisation of his dream with the creation of Delta State.
+His goal was achieved, though he was hospitalised in the United States at the time.

 When the ban on political activities was lifted in 1978, he joined the Unity Party of Nigeria (UPN) becoming an executive member of the state branch of the party.
 He was the running mate of his party's gubernatorial candidate Ambrose Folorunsho Alli in 1979.
-They won the election and were elected the first governor and deputy governor, respectively of the then Bendel State and were sworn on 1 October 1979.
+They won the election and were elected the first governor and deputy governor, respectively, of what was then the Bendel State and were sworn on 1 October 1979.
 He, however resigned as deputy governor on 3 November 1982 over irreconcilable differences.
-About a month later, he was attacked by assailants who left him for dead.
+About a month later, he was attacked by unknown assailants in a failed assassination attempt.

+Personal life and death

+Akpore and his wife Grace had seven children: Stella, Jomo, Boye, Ejime, Kevwe, Enaite and Newman.
+A pan-Africanist, Akpore named his first son after the Kenyan pan-Africanist leader Jomo Kenyatta.

+Akpore’s son Boye was also a politician.
+Boye was assassinated on 17 March 2001 in Okuokoko, Okpe, Delta State.

+Akpore died on 28 December 1993.
+After his death, Orugun Grammar School was renamed after Akpore.

+His wife Grace later immigrated to America.
+She died on August 29, 2024 in Galesburg, Illinois.